Dividends

 questions.

-Dividends above the £500 dividend allowance are taxed at 8.75% within the basic-rate band, 33.75% in the higher-rate band and 39.35% in the additional-rate band.
-These rates have been unchanged since 6 April 2022.
+Dividends above the £500 dividend allowance are taxed at 10.75% within the basic-rate band, 35.75% in the higher-rate band and 39.35% in the additional-rate band.
+The basic and higher rates each rose by 2 percentage points on 6 April 2026; the additional rate is unchanged.

 The £12,570 personal allowance is used first against your total income, including dividends.
 Once it is exhausted, the £500 dividend allowance taxes the next slice of dividends at 0% — but those dividends still count toward your income-tax bands.